Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Introduction

-Different from six-dimensional movable antennas (6DMA) \cite{shao20246d,6dma_dis,6DMA_JSTSP,11142311}, which enhance communication performance by translating and/or rotating active antennas together with their RF chains over relatively large regions\cite{11083675,10989638,wen,liu2024uav,UAV6DMA,11314850,10945745,near,jiang2025statistical,passive6DMA,free6DMA, wang20256d,shen20256d,IPA,6dmasensing}, in an FC system, only the passive couplers are repositioned within a small local region where electromagnetic coupling is strong, while the active antennas and their RF chains remain fixed.
+Different from six-dimensional movable antennas (6DMA) \cite{shao20246d,6dma_dis,6DMA_JSTSP,11142311}, which enhance communication performance by translating and/or rotating active antennas together with their RF chains over relatively large regions\cite{11083675,10989638,wen,liu2024uav,UAV6DMA,11314850,10945745,near,jiang2025statistical,passive6DMA,free6DMA, wang20256d,shen20256d,IPA,6dmasensing}, in an FCA system, only the passive couplers are repositioned within a small local region where electromagnetic coupling is strong, while the active antennas and their RF chains remain fixed.
 This design substantially reduces transmit power consumption and mechanical control complexity, and enables faster and more practical position reconfiguration.
-Thus, the distributed FC array features advantages such as a compact structure, low profile, and lightweight, which make it suitable for small-sized terminals and practical deployment.
+Thus, the distributed FCA array features advantages such as a compact structure, low profile, and lightweight, which make it suitable for small-sized terminals and practical deployment.

-The main contributions of this paper are summarized as follows. \begin{itemize} \item We propose a distributed FC array to enhance communication performance and reduce centralized processing complexity by equipping each FC antenna with a local LPU.
-The FC array consists of multiple FC antennas, each containing one fixed-position active antenna and multiple passive couplers that can move within a designated region around each active antenna to enhance the multiuser communication.
-The distributed FC array features a compact structure without moving the active antennas and their RF chains, making it particularly attractive for large-scale antenna deployments in small-sized devices.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item We propose a distributed FCA array to enhance communication performance and reduce centralized processing complexity by equipping each FCA with a local LPU.
+The FCA array consists of multiple FCAs, each containing one fixed-position active antenna and multiple passive couplers that can move within a designated region around each active antenna to enhance the multiuser communication.
+The distributed FCA array features a compact structure without moving the active antennas and their RF chains, making it particularly attractive for large-scale antenna deployments in small-sized devices.

-\item Based on the distributed FC array, we formulate an optimization problem to maximize the achievable sum rate of users by determining the positions of the passive couplers and the transmit beamforming, subject to their practical movement and transmit power constraints.
+\item Based on the distributed FCA array, we formulate an optimization problem to maximize the achievable sum rate of users by determining the positions of the passive couplers and the transmit beamforming, subject to their practical movement and transmit power constraints.
 To solve this nonconvex problem, we develop a successive convex approximation (SCA)-based distributed coupler-position optimization algorithm, where the LPUs update the coupler positions in parallel via local projections and the CPU broadcasts the required gradient information and updates the minimum mean square error (MMSE) precoder.